spaceship-prompt/spaceship-prompt/docs/Options.md

 ## Options

-Now you have ability to disable elements of Spaceship.
-All options must be overridden in your `.zshrc` file **after** the theme, Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).
+You have ability to customize or disable specific elements of Spaceship.
+All options must be overridden in your `.zshrc` file **after** the theme.

-Take a look at popular option presets or share your own configuration in [Presets](https://github.com/denysdovhan/spaceship-zsh-theme/wiki/Presets) wiki page.
+Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).

 ### Order

 You can specify the order of prompt section using `SPACESHIP_PROMPT_ORDER` option.
 Use zsh array syntax to define your own prompt order.

+The order also defines which sections that Spaceship loads.
+If you're struggling with slow prompt, you can just omit the sections that you don't use, and they won't be loaded.

 The default order is:

 ```zsh
 SPACESHIP_PROMPT_ORDER=(